wbaopaul/scATAC-pro/README.md

 Run through docker or singularity
 ----------------------------------
-In case you have problem in installing dependencies, you can run it without installing dependencies in following ways:
+In case you have problem in installing dependencies, you can run it without installing dependencies in **one of** following options:

 1. Run the pre-built dockerized version [here](https://hub.docker.com/r/wbaopaul/scatac-pro) (which is not automatically updated)